Sunday, December 10, Noon to 4pm —

-Our Church, Chris White, and Shipley Lofts
+Our Church, Chris White, Shipley Lofts, and the Gallery

 Finally, a successful effort was led by Chris White, at the time our senior warden as well as an attorney for the Legal Aide Society of Wilmington.
 Others in our church lent their resources to the renovation, as did the City of Wilmington, the State of Delaware, and the federal government of the United States.
 The resulting non-profit organization manages 23 studio apartments, most of which are affordably priced.
 Artists are given priority leasing.

 In the building is a two-level contemporary art gallery which celebrates the arts.

 Tragically, Chris White was killed on the sidewalk outside the gallery just before the building was to open.
 The gallery and the non-profit organization are named for him.

 Our church still holds the mortgage on the property on which the building stands and at least three members of our church are board members of the Chris White Community Development Corporation, the 501(c)(3) corporation which governs the building and gallery.
 As of December, 2023, the three members of our church serving on the board were Sharon Leyhow, Danny Schweers, and Scott Serota.
 Please contact them with questions or if you feel called to join in this community ministry.